josteink/vs-mode/README.md

 Bulding this package involves a few steps:

-* Open and build the solution.
+* Open and build the solution using Visual Studio 2015.
 * Install to Visual studio by opening the `vsmode.vsix`-file found in the target folder.